gotwarlost/istanbul/README.md

               instruments a file or a directory tree and writes the instrumented code to the desired output location

+      profile
+              instruments for profiling a file or a directory tree and writes the instrumented code to the desired output location

       report  writes reports for coverage JSON objects produced in a previous run